w20-framework/w20-simple-theme/index.md

 ## Fragment declaration

-To include the theme, declare it in your fragment manifest (If you are using the bridge addon it will be included by default).
+To include the theme, declare it in your W20 application configuration file (If you are using the bridge addon it will be included by default).

 ```
 "bower_components/w20-simple-theme/w20-simple-theme.w20.json": {